MggMuggins/code_runner/README.md

 This bot uses docker on the backend to run commands.
 These docker images are minimal, and all should be based on Alpine Linux.
 For now, observe what is done in the source in terms of how to set up a new language.
 If somebody has more experience with docker and knows that I'm doing something dumb, please open an issue!

 Note that changes in `handler.rs` are required in addition to a Dockerfile.

+# Installing
+There is an `install.sh` script bundled with this repo.
+It copies the contents of `docker/` to `"${HOME}/.local/share/cargo/data/code_runner/"` and checks to make sure dependencies exist.
+Note that a token.json is required in the same directory in order for the bot to function.
+The script uses `cargo install` to build and install the binary.

+You may want to create a systemd service file to run the bot on startup.